When should your child begin formal education?

 So, if kids who begin formal education later get better results, why grind away with endless phonics worksheets when you could be playing outside, learning precious social skills like taking turns, sharing and respect for adults?

 Elmfield School in Stourbridge is the only school in the West Midlands following this model of age-appropriate learning.
-Its 2013 final year students’ GCSE results were yet again the best in the area and this year alone it’s been shortlisted for three different National Awards.
-11% of its year 11 leavers typically go on to Oxbridge.
+Our GCSE results are regularly above the national average.
 The school’s main focus though, is to develop citizens of the future who are confident, creative, free thinking and socially responsible.

 Choosing the right education for your child can be a hard decision.
 Join the debate and let us know what you think.